The following are tips to help you estimate utility costs, figure out transportation and parking, and get settled into your new place.

 Many people in the community advertise on Craigslist when they want to sell something themselves.
 While Craigslist can be a great resource for finding furniture, we cannot stress enough that you exercise caution in the information you give out through this service.
-You can access the Monterey Bay Craigslist at here.
+Access the Monterey Bay Craigslist.

 You can also set up home phone, internet and TV service through AT&T. Their prices are fairly competitive and are available throughout the Monterey area.